-17 The board must keep a register of members, setting out
+- 17 The board must keep a register of members, setting out

-- 17.1 for each current member: - 17.1.1 his/her full name and address; and - 17.1.2 the date on which he/she was registered as a member of the organisation; - 17.2 for each former member for at least six years from the date on he/she ceased to be a member:
+- 17.1 for each current member:

+- 17.1.1 their full name and address; and

+- 17.1.2 the date on which they were registered as a member of the organisation; - 17.2 for each former member for at least six years from the date on which they ceased to be a member:

-17.2.1 his/her name; and
+17.2.1 their name; and

-- 17.2.2 the date on which he/she ceased to be a member. - 18 The board must ensure that the register of members is updated within 28 days of any change: - 18.1 which arises from a resolution of the board or a resolution passed by the members of the organisation; or - 18.2 which is notified to the organisation. - 19 If a member or charity trustee of the organisation requests a copy of the register of members, the board must ensure that a copy is supplied to him/her within 28 days, providing the request is reasonable; if the request is made by a member (rather than a charity trustee), the board may provide a copy which has the addresses blanked out.
+17.2.2 the date on which they ceased to be a member.

+- 18 The board must ensure that the register of members is updated within 28 days of any change: - 18.1 which arises from a resolution of the board or a resolution passed by the members of the organisation; or - 18.2 which is notified to the organisation. - 19 If a member or charity trustee of the organisation requests a copy of the register of members, the board must ensure that a copy is supplied to them within 28 days, providing the request is reasonable; if the request is made by a member (rather than a charity trustee), the board may provide a copy which has the addresses blanked out.